 - Forms Database

-In 2017-18, we welcome our fifth class of law students.
-We also celebrate the entrance of our second set of alumni into the legal profession.
+In 2018-19, we welcome our sixth class of law students.
+We also celebrate the entrance of our third set of alumni into the legal profession.
 These are exciting times at the Bora Laskin Faculty of Law!

 To join our next class, please read carefully: